The Complete Guide to Chromexcel | Pros and Cons, How to Clean and Condition

 Renovateur is pigment-free and mink oil-based.
 It’ll produce more of a shine on the Chromexcel, if that’s what you’re after.

 Actually made in Chicago, this is one of the most popular creams for conditioning leather and is great for keeping it moist and flexible.
-The company is pretty cagey about the ingredients, but I do know it contains a blend of different waxes and it’s widely recommended among leather experts, including Nick Horween himself.
-See it in action in my Venetian Shoe Cream review.
+It’s all I use on my Chromexcel.

-Avoid waterproofing sprays or creams if possible since they can suffocate the leather and trap dirt and dust inside it — just clean ‘em with a brush and rub in some cream once or twice a year.
-Remove serious dirt and grime with Saddle Soap when needed, and your Chromexcel boots will age like a fine wine.
+Avoid waterproofing sprays or creams if possible, since they can suffocate the leather and trap dirt and dust inside it — just clean ‘em with a brush and rub in some cream once or twice a year.